noubre/ollama-deep-researcher/README.md

 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

+### Development Guidelines
+- Follow existing code style
+- Add tests for new features when possible
+- Update documentation to reflect changes

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.